-An interpreter is composed of two parts: a parser and an evaluator.
-After a program is read as input by an interpreter, it is processed by the parser.
+An interpreter is composed of two parts: a parser and an evaluate Commented [35]: Wrong numering a program is read as input by an interpreter, it is processed by the parser.
 The parser breaks the program into language components to form a parse tree.
 The evaluator then uses the parse tree to execute the program.